ICGGroup/Merge-Model/README.md

 To query for a specific resource, the API accepts a query parameter.
 This paramter uses MongoDB query syntax.  [http://localhost:3501/api/people?query={"name":"Joe Baggadonuts"}](http://localhost:3501/api/people?query={%22name%22:%22Joe%20Baggadonuts%22})  will return only the first record that we added above.

 Now, let's get at that same data using the mongo shell.
-Barista's API puts data into a databse called `barista'  So back in the terminal window where you opened ```mongo```, type the following command to use the Barista database.
+Barista's API puts data into a databse called ```barista``` So back in the terminal window where you opened ```mongo```, type the following command to use the Barista database.

 ```
 use barista